 September 2, 2022

 Gnats are incredibly annoying.
-Once they invade your home, it feels like they mass-produce a million of their little friends overnight.
+How to Get Rid of Gnats in Your House: They invade your home, it feels like they mass-produce a million of their little friends overnight.

 A single gnat in your kitchen becomes an infinite supply, swarming in your face and living off your garbage, fruit bowl, and indoor plants.
 What’s worse is when gnats decide your kitchen is their home base, getting cozy in the sink drain or garbage disposal.